Lawsuit: Spa employee sexually assaulted customer while she slept

 Wanqing Fan, an employee at Wei Wei Foot Spa at the time, was arrested on suspicion of sexual assault and kidnapping.

-A woman was sexually assaulted by a Las Vegas spa worker during a massage last year, according to a lawsuit.
+A woman has filed a lawsuit that claims she was sexually assaulted by a Las Vegas spa worker during a massage last year.

-On May 27 Stephanie Davidson fell asleep during a two-hour massage at Wei Wei Foot Spa, near Spring Mountain Road and Valley View Boulevard, given by Wanqing Fan.
-She woke up to Fan’s hands inappropriately touching her, according to a lawsuit filed in District Court last week by the Law Office of Eglet Adams.
+According to the complaint filed this month in District Court, Stephanie Davidson fell asleep during a two-hour massage given by Wanqing Fan on May 27, 2022, at Wei Wei Foot Spa, and she woke up to Fan’s hands inappropriately touching her.

 Davidson filed a police report that led to Fan’s arrest by Las Vegas police.

+Wei Wei Foot Spa, located near Spring Mountain Road and Valley View Boulevard, did not respond to a request for comment, and Fan’s attorneys in the criminal case could not be reached.

-The lawsuit alleged that Davidson has suffered from post traumatic stress, anxiety and difficulty sleeping because of nightmares about the assault.
+The lawsuit alleges that Davidson has suffered from post-traumatic stress, anxiety and difficulty sleeping due to nightmares about the assault.

 “It is scary for women to come forward about sexual assault.
 They fear that they will not be believed, or that the assault is not enough to report,” attorney Artemus Ham said in an email.
 “It is our hope that by bringing these cases to the courts, we can curb this type of criminal behavior in Clark County.”